olimiemma/blog/gemma.md

 	--output_dir gemma-finetuned-openassistant
 ```

-This takes about 9 hours to train on a single A10G, but can be easily parallelized by tweaking `--num_processes` to the number of GPUs you have available.
+This takes about 9 hours to train on a single A10G, but can be easily parallelized by tweaking `--num_processes` to the number of GPUs you have available.(yah, resource limitation is a serious problem in this AI model World)

 ## Additional Resources